-- 1. At least three (3) years have lapsed since the time of the semester(s) being petitioned; and - Since returning, the student has completed at least 12 consecutive credit hours of college-level courses with a GPA of 2.75 or above or 24 consecutive credit hours with a GPA of 2.25 or above.
+- 1. At least three (3) years have lapsed since the time of the semester(s) being petitioned; and - 2.
+Since returning, the student has completed at least 12 consecutive credit credits of college-level courses with a GPA of 2.75 or above or 24 consecutive credit credits with a GPA of 2.25 or above.